Visper22/Sleep-Disorders-Datasets/README.md

 This data base was designed to investigate the relationship between sleep disordered breathing and cardiovascular disease, stroke, all-cause mortality, and hypertension.
 The Sleep Heart Health Study (SHHS) contains subjects from well-characterized and established epidemiologic cohorts: The Hagerstown and Minneapolis/St. Paul sites of the Atherosclerosis Risk in Communities Study (ARIC), The Hagerstown, Sacramento and Pittsburgh sites of the Cardiovascular Health Study (CHS), The Framingham Offspring Cohort, The Strong Heart Study (SHS) sites in South Dakota, Oklahoma, and Arizona, The New York Hypertension Cohorts, The Tucson Epidemiologic Study of Airways Obstructive Diseases and the Health and Environment Study.
 The study incorporated in-home polysomnography into the data collected from each parent study during a baseline SHHS exam and a follow-up approximately 4 years later.
 In the literature, SHHS data has been widely used for sleep stage scoring studies [(Li. et al. 2023)](https://doi.org/10.1016/j.compbiomed.2023.107477), [(Zhao et al. 2024)](https://doi.org/10.1016/j.bspc.2023.105615), and correlation analyses, including the relationship between subjective sleep quality and objective measures of sleep [(Kaplan et al. 2017)](https://doi.org/10.1016/j.sleep.2017.03.004), the predictive role of sleep hypoxemia in mortality in patients with sleep apnea [(Khouzani et al. 2024)](https://doi.org/10.1016/j.chpulm.2024.100087), and the study of heart rate variability during sleep onset in patients with insomnia [(Fan et al. 2023)](https://doi.org/10.1016/j.sleep.2023.06.005).

--  5804 PSG subjects (SHHS-1) with a follow-up polysomnogram (SHHS-2) for 3295 of the participants
+-  5804 PSG subjects (SHHS-1) with a follow-up polysomnogram (SHHS-2) for 3295 of the participants.
--  Polysomonography records include EEG (C3-A2, C4-A1), EOG (right, left), EMG (bipolar submental), ECG (bipolar lead), abbdominal and thoracic effort, airflow, Heart rate (derived from ECG), SpO2, Body position, ambient light
+-  Polysomonography records include EEG (C3-A2, C4-A1), EOG (right, left), EMG (bipolar submental), ECG (bipolar lead), abbdominal and thoracic effort, airflow, Heart rate (derived from ECG), SpO2, Body position, ambient light .
-- Sampling frequency: EEG, ECG (SHHS-1) and EMG - 125 Hz; EOG - 50 Hz; ECG (SHHS-2) - 250 Hz, airflow, THOR and ABDO - 10 Hz; Heart rate, Spo2 - 1 Hz
+- Sampling frequency: EEG, ECG (SHHS-1) and EMG - 125 Hz; EOG - 50 Hz; ECG (SHHS-2) - 250 Hz, airflow, THOR and ABDO - 10 Hz; Heart rate, Spo2 - 1 Hz.
-- Each participant in the parent studies was completed a questionaire covering usual sleep pattern, snoring, and sleepiness
+- Each participant in the parent studies was completed a questionaire covering usual sleep pattern, snoring, and sleepiness.

 ### Files